 “As soon as it was over, I wanted more.
 We are truly fortunate in this century, in the wired and anonymous city, to have rediscovered aboriginal notions of songlines and dreamtime, to explore with the aid of mobile technology a new form of strangely low-tech play.
-Rider Spoke was magical, and I look forward to the next Blast Theory project”.
-William Wiles (Icon magazine)
+Rider Spoke was magical…” William Wiles (Icon magazine)

-The other aspect of the game is to find the hiding places of others.
-When you search, the app shows you names of other riders and the questions they have answered nearby.
+You can also choose to look for the hiding places of others.
+Cycling as you search, the app shows you names of other riders and the questions they have answered nearby.
 You stop your bike in the hiding place of the person you’ve chosen, and listen.
 The recordings are only available in this context: played to you, alone, in the place where they were recorded.

 As you roll through the streets your focus is outward, looking for good places to hide, speculating about the hiding places of others, becoming completely immersed into this overlaid world as the voices of strangers draw you into a new and unknown place.

 The streets may be familiar but you’ve given yourself up to the pleasure of being lost.

 Rider Spoke was first shown at the Barbican in London in October 2007 and has subsequently been presented in Adelaide, Athens, Brighton, Bristol, Budapest, Cambridge, Copenhagen, Edinburgh, Falmouth, Kupio, Leeds, Linz, Liverpool, Madrid, Sydney and Terni.

 Rider Spoke is sponsored by Trek and was developed in collaboration with the Mixed Reality Lab at University of Nottingham, Sony Net Services and the Fraunhofer Institute as part of the European research project IPerG (Integrated Project on Pervasive Gaming).